Bonner County Sheriff - Employment Opportunities

 Application & Testing

-Specific information regarding the testing dates are available by contacting Bonner County Human Resources.
+Specific information regarding the testing dates are available by contacting Bonner County Sheriff's Office.

 A three-part exam consisting of a written exam, physical fitness, and oral interviews will be administered.
 Applicants who successfully progress through the application and testing process will also be required to pass a Polygraph Exam and Drug Testing prior to being appointed to a Deputy Sheriff position.